Skip to content

 Linear Cycles are designed for teams.
 Solo and tiny-team engineers get more out of them than the docs suggest — if you adapt the workflow.

-Linear is the project management tool that designed itself for teams of 5–50 engineers.
+Linear is the project management tool that designed itself for teams of 5 to 50 engineers.
 The Cycles feature — Linear’s name for time-boxed iterations — is built around that team-scale workflow.
-For solo engineers and tiny teams (1-2 people), the docs aren’t really written for you.
+For solo engineers and tiny teams (1–2 people), the docs are not really written for you.

-This guide is from running Linear Cycles both solo and on a 2-person team across 18 months, and the resulting workflow that makes Cycles work at solo scale.
+This guide is from running Linear Cycles both solo and on a 2-person team across eighteen months, and the resulting workflow that makes Cycles work at solo scale.
+The shortest version: you have to strip Linear down past where it is comfortable, then add back the small number of rituals that actually compound.

-The reason to use Cycles solo: forced scoping.
-A cycle has a fixed time-box.
-You commit to a set of issues for that cycle.
-Anything that doesn’t fit gets explicitly bumped.
-This discipline is rare in solo work where you can always justify “just one more thing” and never finish a release.
+That is the case for Cycles.
+A cycle is a hard scoping commitment with a fixed end date.
+Anything that does not fit gets explicitly bumped.
+The discipline is rare in solo work where you can always justify “just one more thing” and never finish a release.

 If you have ever: